Hashtag Jakarta EE #196

 Jakarta WebSocket 2.2

-Welcome to issue number one hundred and eighty-one of Hashtag Jakarta EE!
+Welcome to issue number one hundred and eighty-seven of Hashtag Jakarta EE!

-The scope of Jakarta EE 11 is taking shape.
-Here is an update on the current status of the plan reviews for specifications targeting Jakarta EE 11 (Snapshot from Sunday, June 18, 2023):
+The weekly update on the current status of plan reviews for specifications targeting Jakarta EE 11.
+(Snapshot from Sunday, July 30, 2023):

 Plan Approved